HKUSTDial/EllieSQL/README.md

 Text-to-SQL automatically translates natural language queries to SQL, allowing non-technical users to retrieve data from databases without specialized SQL knowledge.
 Despite the success of advanced LLM-based Text-to-SQL approaches on leaderboards, their unsustainable computational costs—often overlooked—stand as the "elephant in the room" in current leaderboard-driven research, limiting their economic practicability for real-world deployment and widespread adoption.

-To tackle this, we exploratively propose EllieSQL, a complexity-aware routing framework that assigns queries to suitable SQL generation methods based on estimated complexity.
-We design and investigate multiple routers to direct simple queries to efficient approaches while reserving computationally intensive methods for complex cases.
-Drawing from economics, we introduce the Token Elasticity of Performance (TEP) metric, capturing cost-efficiency by quantifying how responsive the performance gains relative to token investment in SQL generation.
-Our experiments on the Bird dataset show that compared to always using the most advanced methods in our study, EllieSQL with the Qwen2.5-0.5B-DPO router reduces token use by over 40% without compromising performance, achieving more than a 2× boost in TEP over non-routing approaches.
+To tackle this, we exploratively propose EllieSQL, a complexity-aware routing framework that assigns queries to suitable SQL generation pipelines based on estimated complexity.
+We investigate multiple routers to direct simple queries to efficient approaches while reserving computationally intensive methods for complex cases.
+Drawing from economics, we introduce the Token Elasticity of Performance (TEP) metric, capturing cost-efficiency by quantifying the responsiveness of performance gains relative to token investment in SQL generation.
+Experiments show that compared to always using the most advanced methods in our study, EllieSQL with the Qwen2.5-0.5B-DPO router reduces token use by over 40% without compromising performance on Bird development set, achieving more than a 2× boost in TEP over non-routing approaches.
 This not only advances the pursuit of cost-efficient Text-to-SQL but also invites the community to weigh resource efficiency alongside performance, contributing to progress in sustainable Text-to-SQL.

 ## 📂Project Structure